Scope of subpart

 Overview

-FAR 17.500 defines the scope of Subpart 17.5, establishing the policies and procedures for all interagency acquisitions, except for certain exclusions.
-It clarifies when the subpart applies, specifically to situations where one agency acquires supplies or services using another agency’s contract or acquisition assistance.
-The section also notes that nondefense agencies acquiring on behalf of the Department of Defense must follow additional requirements in Subpart 17.7.
-Exclusions include interagency reimbursable work performed by federal employees (unless it involves acquisition assistance) and orders of $600,000 or less against Federal Supply Schedules.
+FAR 17.500 defines the scope of Subpart 17.5, which establishes the policies and procedures for all interagency acquisitions, except for certain exclusions.
+It clarifies when the subpart applies, such as when one agency acquires supplies or services using another agency’s contract or acquisition assistance.
+The section also highlights exceptions, including work performed by federal employees (not acquisition assistance) and orders of $750,000 or less against Federal Supply Schedules.
+Additionally, it requires nondefense agencies acquiring on behalf of the Department of Defense to follow both this subpart and Subpart 17.7.

 Key Rules